 RELATED: 7 Car Sounds You Should Never Ignore

 Tire pressure often drops during the winter.
 When the temperatures are cold outside, it can cause tires to lose several pounds of pressure.
 Keeping an eye on tire pressure and making sure it isn’t too low can help prevent the tires from getting overheated and blowing out.
 If this happens, not only could it put you at risk for an accident, but you’ll just end up wasting money on your car by buying new tires that would have otherwise been unnecessary.

 Now that the ice and snow are behind you, it is also a good idea to check your windshield wiper blades to see if they need to be replaced.
 The winter months can cause a lot of damage to the wipers.
 If you think about it, they’re often caked in ice, exposed to frigid temperatures, or nicked by the scraper as you clear the snow-covered windshield.
 This can cause the wipers to crack or bend.
 If you see any signs of damage, it’s time to purchase a new set of windshield wiper blades.
 Fortunately, replacing the wipers is a relatively simple task that you should be able to do yourself by following the directions in your vehicle’s manual.

 4. Test All the Lights

 Testing your car lights is a simple, yet important, task that often gets overlooked.
 Driving with a light out can be dangerous.
 Plus, it could get you pulled over, and you may even end up with a ticket.
-Take a few minutes of your time to turn on your vehicle lights and turn signals and walk around and check that everything is working.
+Take a few minutes of your time to turn on your headlights, brake lights, and turn signals to check that everything is working.
 You might want to enlist the help of a friend to stand behind the car as you press the brake pedal to make sure that the brake lights are working.
 Once you’ve finished checking the exterior lights, don’t forget to make sure all of the interior lights are working too.

 5. Wash Your Car